threefoldtech/info_grid/src/documentation/system_administrators/advanced/quantum_safe_storage/quantum_safe_storage_deploy.md

 Next is zdb.
 There are two arguments here that might be of interest for tuning.
 The first is `--datasize`, which is the maximum size of data blocks, in bytes.
 Here use 64MiB.

 The other argument to consider is `--rotate`, which is the time at which incomplete data blocks are closed and backed up.
 This value is in seconds, so the example is 15 minutes.
-Reducing this time can help reduce the chance of data loss if the front end is lost, but it will also result in more data fragmentation which can impact performance
+Reducing this time can help reduce the chance of data loss if the frontend is lost, but it will also result in more data fragmentation which can impact performance

 In this case, we use a shorter `TimeoutStopSec`, to give some time for zdb to flush remaining data to disk, but with the assumption that this happens much more quickly than zstor's network based operations.